Considering a Classroom Pet?

-Parents and your school’s Principal or administrator are the people you should inform that you are considering a classroom pet.
-If a child in your classroom has a known pet allergy consider fish, hermit crabs, amphibians or reptiles which lack the allergy producing saliva, dander and hair which are commonly found on mammals like dogs, cats, guinea pigs and rabbits.
+You should inform parents and your school’s principal or administrator that you are considering a classroom pet.
+If a child in your classroom has a known pet allergy, consider fish, hermit crabs, amphibians or reptiles.
+These pets lack the allergy producing saliva, dander and hair which are commonly found on mammals like hamsters, guinea pigs and rabbits.
+See our Pet Allergy article for more information.

 The children in your classroom should participate in pet selection.
 In groups, kids can research care needs, average life span and average cost of ownership (food, veterinary care, heating/lighting requirements, etc).
 This research can be presented to the class and then a majority vote taken to determine what type of pet you will welcome into your class.